McFarlane Toys: DC Multiverse

+In December 2023, McFarlane partnered with Hasbro in a multi-brand licensing deal to release new figures in McFarlane's Page Punchers line.
+The Page Punchers collection includes action figures along with full-size comic books.
+The first McFarlane and Hasbro Page Punchers release will include G.I.
+Joe and Transformers in early 2024.
+In March 2024, McFarlane released a line of Page Punchers inspired by Superman: Ghosts of Krypton.

+In January 2024, McFarlane Toys announced a new line of Crisis on Infinite Earth figures, to be released in March 2024.
+In the same month, McFarlane released new Batman Adventures figures and announced the pre-order of their Cassandra Cain Batgirl figurine.

+For the 30th anniversary of Batman Forever, McFarlane released a line of action figures titled, Forever.
+The line includes Val Kilmer's Batman, Chris O'Donnell's Robin, Jim Carrey's Riddler, and Tommy Lee Jones' Two-Face, as well as other figures.

+In July 2024, McFarlane announced a Batman Beyond figure to be released for the 85th anniversary of Batman.
+The figure will portray Terry McGinnis as Batman in his red and black suit with red wings from the 1999 Batman series.
+In September 2024, McFarlane announced a release of new Batman cowls including Batman: Knightfall, Batman (1966), and Tim Burton's Batman.

 McFarlane's Dragons

 McFarlane's Dragons are a line of action figures which were launched in 2005 under the "Horror, Fantasy and Sci-Fi Action Figures" section of McFarlane Toys.
 These figures were released biannually.

 This set features several highly detailed six inch dragon action figures and a slightly larger and more expansive "boxed set" figure.
 For the first five series, the figures were broken into these clans: Eternal Dragon Clan, Fire Dragon Clan, Komodo Dragon Clan, Sorcerer's Dragon Clan, Water Dragon Clan, and Berserker Clan.
 Series Six includes new clans: Fossil Dragon Clan, Hunter Dragon Clan, Ice Dragon Clan, Scavenger Dragon Clan, and Warrior Dragon Clan.
 In addition to these highly detailed dragons, McFarlane released a part of the dragon's history with each dragon set; some had a piece of the story with each dragon, and some had whole chunks of the story in one boxed set.